Homily on the 3rd Sunday in Ordinary Time – Respect for life. – 2021

 Now, we are in another era.
 Will the division enlarge or will it be bridged?
 I honestly do not know, if you ask me.
 But I know one thing, that the mercy and grace of God is extended towards everyone.
 Like Jonah, you and I are called to make the effort and leave the transformation to God.
 Someone had said, “If there is a man/woman to pray and act, there is a God to listen and grant results.”
 I, therefore call on you dearly beloved, regardless of your political affiliation, religious beliefs and convictions, which may be different from the current administration, you owe it to yourselves and to one another to support them, through your prayers.

-Do not simply discredit or write off our political leaders whose policies we may not like.
-Yes, God decries the abortion stance as the church has always taught.
+Do not simply discredit or write him off as others did during Trumps time, as president.
+Yes, God decries His stand on abortion as the church has always taught.
 The same way and manner He decried the wickedness of Nineveh.
 But then, If only Jonah, at the command of God, could bring about the healing and transformation of the whole nation, how much more would our collective support and prayers bring about the needed change and transformation we all desire.

 The ending of this book, of Jonah is something we need to revisit.
 Jonah, whose paltry preaching brought the great and powerful of Nineveh to their knees in conversion, is now furious at God, and the two finally have it out.
 Jonah speaks: “Lord!
 Didn’t I know this would happen?
 Didn’t I try to get away to Tarshish just to keep this from happening?
 Didn’t I know that you are so ridiculously merciful, always forgiving the evil done by people like these Ninevites when in fact they should have been punished?
 It doesn’t make any sense, and I wish I were dead.”